DevExpress/devextreme-documentation/concepts/05 UI Components/Bullet/10 Visual Elements/10 Bullet Bar.md

 		// ...
 	};

-This value must belong to a range determined by the [startScaleValue](/api-reference/20%20Data%20Visualization%20Widgets/dxBullet/1%20Configuration/startScaleValue.md '/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#startScaleValue') and [endScaleValue](/api-reference/20%20Data%20Visualization%20Widgets/dxBullet/1%20Configuration/endScaleValue.md '/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#endScaleValue') options.
+This value must belong to a range determined by the [startScaleValue](/api-reference/20%20Data%20Visualization%20Widgets/dxBullet/1%20Configuration/startScaleValue.md '/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#startScaleValue') and [endScaleValue](/api-reference/20%20Data%20Visualization%20Widgets/dxBullet/1%20Configuration/endScaleValue.md '/Documentation/ApiReference/UI_Components/dxBullet/Configuration/#endScaleValue') properties.
 When you arrange several **Bullet** UI components in a column, set the same range for them so that their bullet bars can be compared visually.

     <!--JavaScript-->var bulletOptions = {
         value: 42,